 A variety of fruits and vegetables grown with care and attention at neighborhood farms form the backbone of a healthy diet.
 These small farms, often passed down from generation to generation, are the supporting structure of strong and resilient local communities.
 I feel a special connection to one orchard in particular because of its consistent commitment to our community.
 During a routine visit to the local farmer’s market, I told the orchard’s farmer I wanted to honor that dedication.
 Financial support by buying her produce simply can’t match the amount of hard work and the role farms play in our lives.

-Explaining that their two orchards have been in the family for three generations starting with her grandfather, she shared a stack of old family photos and gave me several Macoun heirloom apple seeds from a nearly-century-old tree on the orchard.
+Explaining that their two orchards have been in the family for three generations starting with her grandfather, she shared a stack of old family photos and gave me several Macoun heirloom apple seeds from a half-century-old tree on the orchard.
 Pouring over the photographs for more than a month trying to decide which image truly captured her farm’s multi-generational legacy, I finally settled on one that had all the right elements.
 In it, the farmer is four-years-old, sitting on a trailer hooked to the back of her father’s tractor as it rolls through their apple orchard, grinning ear-to-ear with a half-eaten apple in her hand.

 As I started to carve this scene into one of the Macoun seeds, I quickly realized it was fighting me.
 Its coat was very fibrous and each cut created a splintered and frayed incision, akin to cutting fabric with dull scissors.
 After some creative problem solving and experimenting with a variety of tools, I settled on a modified dental burr that gradually cut into the seed coat without producing the fabric-like frill.
 Since the seed was so small, I quickly discovered it was impossible to reproduce all the details in the photo.
 Acknowledging my artistic limitations, I chose to distill the images in the photo into a single simple symbol representing its essence… a child’s hand holding a half-eaten apple.